mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MUST ALWAYS impose the
         RESULT:
-          the Fact that <the Java API> was an original work the Fact it is false that <the Java API> was copyrightable
+          the Fact it is false that <the Java API> was copyrightable the Fact that <the Java API> was an original work
         GIVEN:
-          the Fact that <the Java API> was independently created by the author, as opposed to copied from other works the Fact that <the Java API> possessed at least some minimal degree of creativity
+          the Fact that <the Java API> was an idea the Fact that <the Java API> possessed at least some minimal degree of creativity
-          the Fact that <the Java API> was an idea GIVEN the ENACTMENTS:
+          the Fact that <the Java API> was independently created by the author, as opposed to copied from other works
-          "the exclusive Right to their respective Writings" (Constitution of the United States, /us/const/article/I/8/8)
+        GIVEN the ENACTMENTS:
-          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors" (Constitution of the United States, /us/const/article/I/8/8)
+          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)
-          "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device."
-(Title 17, /us/usc/t17/s102/a)
+          "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)

 It’s not obvious that a litigant could really establish all the “GIVEN”